aulorbe/Skin-Segmentation-Logit-Regression/README.md

 #### Confusion Matrix Interpretation

-As you can see from above, our model did have incorrect classifications a fair bit of the time (1,608 false positives (3%) and 3,018 false negatives (2%)), but nothing too alarming.
+As you can see from above, our model did have incorrect classifications some of the time (1,608 false positives (3%) and 3,018 false negatives (2%)), but nothing too alarming.
 What's most important is that the model classified skin-having pixels as skin and non-skin-having pixels as no-skin 91% of the time.

 ```python